walfram/MonkeyBrains/docs/other.md

 can reach the target velocity after a short time (where as the old one never seem'd to manage that).
 For this we introduced `getWorldRotation`, `setWorldRotation` and a Quaternion `worldToLocal`.
 We now have a static method `AIControl.angleBetween(Quat1, Quat2)` and some `calculateNewRotation` in AbstractSteeringBehavior to set the `getPredictedRotation`.

+Bugfix: PathFollowBehavior doesn't need an ArrayList.
+It shouldn't care about the way the data is stored actually

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.
 I also removed unnecessary things (Hitpoints and such) from the Entity.